Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Introduction

 Optimizing risk is important in several application domains, e.g., finance, transportation, healthcare, robotics to name a few.
 Financial applications rely heavily on efficient risk assessment techniques and employ a multitude of risk measures for risk estimation.
-Risk optimization involves risk estimation as a sub-procedure for finding solutions to optimal decision-making problems in finance.
+Risk optimization involves risk estimation as a sub-procedure for solving decision-making problems in finance.
 Value-at-Risk (VaR)~\cite{jorion1997value,basak-shapiro-var}, and Conditional Value-at-Risk (CVaR)~\cite{Uryasev2001,rockafellar2000optimization} are two popular risk measures.
-The risk measure VaR, which is a quantile of the underlying distribution, is not the preferred choice owing to the fact that it is not sub-additive \cite{follmer_axiomatic_2015}.
+The risk measure VaR, which is a quantile of the underlying distribution, is not the preferred choice because it is not sub-additive \cite{follmer_axiomatic_2015}.
 In a financial context, the sub-additivity property implies that diversification does not increase risk.
-CVaR as a risk measure satisfies sub-additivity property and falls in the category of coherent risk measures~\cite{ACERBI20021487}.
-However, CVaR is not desirable as a risk measure because it is not invariant under randomization, and it is not sensitive to heavy tail losses \cite{giesecke-risk-large-losses}.
+CVaR as a risk measure satisfies the sub-additivity property and falls in the category of coherent risk measures~\cite{ACERBI20021487}.
+However, CVaR is not desirable as a risk measure because it is not invariant under randomization, and it is not sensitive to heavy-tailed losses \cite{giesecke-risk-large-losses}.
 Furthermore, previous works (cf. \cite{follmer_axiomatic_2015}) in the literature have questioned the relevance of the positive homogeneity property of coherent risk measures, from a financial application viewpoint.
-More precisely, in finance parlance, an acceptable position may not necessarily be acceptable after scaling by any arbitrary factor.
+More precisely, in finance parlance, an acceptable financial position may not necessarily be acceptable after scaling by any arbitrary factor.

-A class of risk measures that subsumes coherency, and does not enforce positive homogeneity, is convex risk measures~\cite{FollmerSchied2004}.
-Two prominent families of convex risk measures are utility-based shortfall risk (UBSR) and optimized certainty equivalent (OCE) risk.
-We describe these two families below.

-UBSR, introduced by \citet{FollmerSchied2004}, is a law-invariant \cite{Kusuoka2001}, convex risk measure that has a gained prominence lately \cite{weber-2006-distribution-invariant,dunkel_efficient_2007,dunkel2010stochastic,follmer2016stochastic,zhaolin2016ubsrest,Hegde2024,guo_distributionally_2019,gupte2023optimization}.
-More precisely, UBSR emerges as one among many of the families of convex risk measures that are induced by the robust Savage representation \cite[Theorem 2.78]{follmer2016stochastic}.
-UBSR is the only law-invariant, convex risk measure that is ellicitable \cite{Bellini_2015}.
-It has few advantages over the popular CVaR risk measure, namely (i) UBSR is invariant under randomization, while CVaR is not, see \citet{dunkel2010stochastic}; (ii) Unlike CVaR, which only considers the values that the underlying random variable takes beyond VaR, the loss function in UBSR can be chosen to encode the risk preference for each value that the underlying random variable takes.
-Thus, in the context of both risk estimation and optimization, UBSR is a more desirable alternative to the industry standard risk measures, namely, VaR and CVaR.